 In Dire Need of a Makeover

-The homeowners had just finished a complete renovation of the brownstone's top three floors prior to enlisting Flo's to conquer the backyard.
+The homeowners had just finished a complete renovation of the brownstone's top three floors before enlisting Flo's to conquer the backyard.
 A victim of neglect, the yard was a mess and a hazard, with uneven or missing pavers, dying shrubs, and junk left over from the previous owners.
-Definitely not a space in which the family's three children could play.Continue to 4 of 18 below.
+It's definitely not a space in which the family's three children could play.Continue to 3 of 17 below.

 The Plum Tree Stays

 Florence and Cecelia focused on giving the narrow yard some privacy and emphasizing materials, textures, and the contrasts between them.
 That's how they came up with the idea of building a pergola out of rich, sturdy ipe wood.
 The structure provides warmth, privacy, and comfort while using vertical space—up or down are pretty much the only directions to create garden space in a city.
-"It is nice to have something over your head, giving a safe and cozy atmosphere to any garden," says...
-Cecelia.Continue to 7 of 18 below.
+"It is nice to have something over your head, giving a safe and cozy atmosphere to any garden," says Cecelia.Continue to 6 of 17 below.

 The Warmth of Wood

 Sun shines through the trees onto the patio.
 Florence and Cecelia know what works and what doesn't in Brooklyn's sun and shade gardens.
 "Most urban gardens are in the shade and lack air circulation," Florence explains.
 "Extreme heat in summer promotes mildew and various types of fungus.
 So, the soil has to be cultivated constantly, plants have to be treated and the water supply must be closely monitored.
-Humidity verus heat might be tricky.
-In terms of plants, it really... depends on the sun exposure.
-Birch, hellebores and heucheras are a nice mix.
+Humidity versus heat might be tricky.
+In terms of plants, it depends on sun exposure.
+Birch, hellebores, and heucheras are a nice mix.
 We also like to plant spring bulbs, clematis and when the light allows it, climbing roses.
 We love to work with everything climbing, as it doesn't eat up space and gives a real 'garden feel' to the outdoors."
-Continue to 8 of 18 below.
+Continue to 7 of 17 below.

 Softscape: Where to Put the Plants